puppetlabs/puppet-instruqt-tracks/pe-301-lab-1-1-test-changes-in-an-agent-specified-node-group/02-wrapup-and-feedback/assignment.md

 ---
 In this lab, you configured PE so that you could implement environment-based testing using a one-time run exception environment group.

+Want to try it out in your own environment?
+Visit the companion [Job Aid](https://puppet-kmo.gitbook.io/job-aids/pe301-develop-and-maintain-labs/test-changes-in-an-agent-specified-node-group).

 Want to learn more about Puppet?
 Check out these resources:
 - [Puppet Compass](https://learn.puppet.com/)
 - [Puppet Community Slack](https://slack.puppet.com/)